alexej-fuss/ComponentOne-WinForms-Samples/README.md

 ## Building a Sample

+* Common files needs to be copied into "DataDirectory" --> \MyDocuments\ComponentOne Samples\Common

 * .NET Framework samples require Visual Studio 2012 and above.
 * .NET 6 samples will require Visual Studio 2019 and above.